 for every $0\leq P\leq1$ and $x$ satisfy

 where $\Delta=d_{2}-d_{1}>0$.

 Resilience is one of the important metrics related to community stability.
 It measures how fast a locally stable system returns to its equilibrium after a small perturbation.
-It is calculated as the absolute value of the largest real part of the jacobian matrices M of a stable system at equilibrium, i.e. resilience=$|{max\{Re \lambda_{i}(M): i=1,2, . . . , N\}}|$.
-We also provide a measurement of resilience through numerical simulation.
+It is calculated as the absolute value of the largest real part of the Jacobian matrices $M$ of a stable system at equilibrium, i.e., resilience=$|{max\{Re \lambda_{i}(M): i=1,2, . . . , N\}}|$.
+We also measured resilience in our numerical simulation.

-\section{Numerical simulations and Results}
+\section{Numerical simulations and results}

-We adopt the simulation approach from the study conducted by Chen\citep{chen2001transient}, and the operational definition for stability is the same as in that study.
-We construct random model communities where each species $i$ has probability $C (\leq1$, connectance) to interact with species $j$.
-We exclude the structures with isolated nodes as isolated species do not exist in nature.
-To investigate the effect of the density of links and density-dependence variation under more realistic situations, we perform numerical simulations with connectance (C) from 0.1 to 1, by step of 0.1.
-We also increase the number of species from 10 to 100 with step-length 10.
-For simplicity, we take $K_{i}=1$.
-For each structure, we consider hypothetical sets of parameter values from the literature.

-The interaction coefficients $a_{ij}$, $a_{ji}$ are also chosen in the spirit of Chen et.al \citep{chen2001transient}.
-In our model, we deal with the competitive species only, so we are bound to choose the values of the coefficients in the range [-1,0].
-For the simulation study, we have chosen interaction coefficients from U[-1,0].
-In the simulation procedure, the range for theta is taken from 0.25 to 4, with 0.25 as the step-length \citep{williams2013accounting}.
-It is a known fact that theta must be less than 1 ($>$1) for r-selected (k-selected) species.
-To perform numerical simulation, we divide the range of theta (William 2013) into two parts.
-Any random choices of theta in 0.1 to 1 and 1-4 can be classified to distinguish r and k-selected species.
-We have chosen the random values of theta from U[0.1,1] and U[1,4], respectively, for identifying r and k-selected species.